Fractals from Regular Behaviours: Subfractal Measures

-Aside from showing the existence of self-similar sets and their correspondence with contraction operator interpretations (in Hutchinson's terminology, iterated function systems), Hutchinson also shows that every probability distribution on the contractions corresponds to a unique measure, called the \emph{invariant measure}, that satisfies a certain recursive equation and whose support is the self-similar set.
+In addition to showing the existence of self-similar sets and their correspondence with contraction operator interpretations (in Hutchinson's terminology, iterated function systems), Hutchinson also shows that every probability distribution on the contractions corresponds to a unique measure, called the \emph{invariant measure}, that satisfies a certain recursive equation and whose support is the self-similar set.
 In this section, we replay the story up to this point, but with Hutchinson's invariant measure construction instead of the invariant (self-similar) set construction.
-We make use of a probabilistic version of LTSs called \emph{labelled Markov chains}, as well as a probabilistic version of Milner's specification language introduced by Stark and Smolka~\cite{Stark2000Probabilistic} to specify fractal measures.
+We specify fractal measures using a probabilistic version of LTSs called \emph{labelled Markov chains}, as well as a probabilistic version of Milner's specification language introduced by Stark and Smolka~\cite{Stark2000Probabilistic}.
 Similar to how fractal equivalence coincides with trace equivalence, \emph{fractal measure equivalence} is equivalent to a probabilistic version of trace equivalence due to Kerstan and K\"onig~\cite{Kerstan2013Trace}.